-At Krusch & Sellers, P.A., we offer expert and dedicated legal representation to people throughout North Carolina.
-Our Charlotte child custody lawyers have over six decades of collaborative experience in cases involving custody and visitation disputes.
+At Krusch Law, PLLC, we offer expert and dedicated legal representation to people throughout North Carolina.
+Our Charlotte child custody lawyers have over four decades of collaborative experience in cases involving custody and visitation disputes.

 Our attorneys provide representation in cases involving: